Mfarzana/docker-learning/day3_Dockerfile/README.md

 - Pushing and Pulling to and from Docker Hub
 -
 ## Dockerfile
-Docker file has two parts instruction and arguments.
+Dockerfile has two parts instruction and arguments.
 Docker builds images automatically by reading the instructions from a Dockerfile.

 ## Push docker image to Docker Hub Registry